PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ### In-app messages and prompts
 Pendo is all about creating in-app messages, prompts, tooltips, measuring their impact on adoption and retention, and collecting feedback.
 But these aren't unique features – PostHog also supports in-app messages and interactive pop-ups through the use of [feature flag payloads](/docs/feature-flags/payloads) and [site apps](/tutorials/build-site-app).

-The main difference between is, because Pendo is designed for less technical users, it offers an interface that is simpler, but less powerful.
+The main difference is, because Pendo is designed for less technical users, it offers an interface that is simpler, but less powerful.
 You can easily create tooltips, announcement pop-ups and polls in Pendo, but not other types of prompt such as a Calendly integration.

 PostHog has ready-made apps for displaying pop-ups and tooltips, but the true power is in the ability to [build custom solutions](/tutorials/build-site-app).

 Below are some of the most popular ready-made apps which facilitate in-app messages in PostHog:

-- **[Feedback Widget](/apps/feedback-widget)**: Displays a prompt with a text input, enabling users to write feedback messages which you can optionally sync to Slack, Zendesk or other tools using Zapier.
+- [Feedback Widget](/apps/feedback-widget): Displays a prompt with a text input, enabling users to write feedback messages that you can optionally sync to Slack, Zendesk or other tools using Zapier.

-- **[Notification Bar](/apps/notification-bar)**: Displays a customizable banner in your product, suitable for alerting users to important messages — like discounts, outages, or announcements.
+- [Notification Bar](/apps/notification-bar): Displays a customizable banner in your product, suitable for alerting users to important messages — like discounts, outages, or announcements.

-- **[User Interviewer](/apps/user-interviews)**: Displays a prompt to users which match a filter or cohort, inviting them to schedule an online interview.
+- [User Interviewer](/apps/user-interviews): Displays a prompt to users that match a filter or cohort, inviting them to schedule an online interview.
 Syncs with Calendly to make scheduling easy.

-- **[Pineapple Mode](/apps/pineapple-mode)**: Rains pineapples all over your product,  advancing the sense of chaos and entropy in the world.
+- [Pineapple Mode](/apps/pineapple-mode): Rains pineapples all over your product, advancing the sense of chaos and entropy in the world. 🍍

 <h4 className="mb-0">Discover what's possible with <span className="text-red">PostHog apps</span></h4>
 <TutorialsSlider slugs={[